 agenda

-Explore the schedule at a glance for ACEx2025, which features activities designed to address the most pressing issues in higher education.
+Explore the sessions and events for ACEx2025, which feature activities designed to address the most pressing issues in higher education.
 Stay tuned for more details on the complete schedule of events, speaker lineups, and session topics to make the most of your experience.

 Agenda